How Product Images Affect AI Citations — Alt Text, Visual Search, and What AI Agents Actually See

 |---|---|

-Good alt text answers: What product is this?
-What view/angle?
+Good alt text answers three questions: What product is this?
+What view or angle?
 What distinguishing detail is visible?
-Be specific and factual.
-Include the product name, the view type (side, top, on-foot, unboxing), and one distinguishing detail the image shows.
+Specific and factual.
+Product name, view type (side, top, on-foot, unboxing), and one detail the image actually shows.
+If you can't picture it from the alt text alone, neither can the AI.

 ChatGPT Shopping and product images

-OpenAI expanded the Agentic Commerce Protocol (ACP) for product discovery — bringing complete product information directly into ChatGPT.
-Leading retailers including Target, Sephora, Nordstrom, Lowe’s, Best Buy, The Home Depot, and Wayfair have integrated into ACP (OpenAI).
+OpenAI expanded the Agentic Commerce Protocol (ACP) for product discovery, pulling complete product information directly into ChatGPT.
+Leading retailers - Target, Sephora, Nordstrom, Lowe's, Best Buy, The Home Depot, Wayfair - have already integrated into ACP (OpenAI).
+That's the company you're competing with for the image slot.

-For ChatGPT Shopping, product images are displayed in the chat interface.
+For ChatGPT Shopping, product images render in the chat interface.
 The requirements:

 - At least one high-resolution product image (1000x1000px minimum)

-- White or clean background for the primary product photo
+- White or clean background on the primary product photo

 - Alt text that matches the product title and key attributes